bhk/rio/concepts.md

-Rio syntax supports a "vertical" program structure, so that code reads down the page instead of diagonally down and to the right as in some other functional langauges.
-Likewise, data flow (during execution) generally progesses down the page, which can help in visualizing and understanding the code, as well as authoring in a worksheet-based [live programming](#live-programming) environment.
+Rio syntax supports a "vertical" program structure, so that code reads down the page instead of diagonally down and to the right as in some other functional languages.
+Likewise, data flow (during execution) generally progresses down the page, which can help in visualizing and understanding the code, as well as authoring in a worksheet-based [live programming](#live-programming) environment.